Shopify/tapioca/manual/compiler_railsgenerators.md

 ## RailsGenerators

-`Tapioca::Compilers::Dsl::RailsGenerators` generates RBI files for Rails generators
+`Tapioca::Dsl::Compilers::RailsGenerators` generates RBI files for Rails generators

 For example, with the following generator: